 2.1 Network configuration

-The PAI-Rec engine and the model scoring service are both deployed on PAI EAS.
-Therefore, the products must be configured for a direct network connection.
-On the PAI EAS instance page, as shown in the following figure, click VPC in the upper-right corner.
-Set the same VPC, vSwitch, and security group.
-For more information, see Enable EAS to access the internet and private resources.
-If you use Hologres, you must also configure the same VPC information.
+PAI-Rec engine and model scoring service are both deployed on PAI EAS and require a direct network connection.
+On the PAI EAS instance page, click VPC in the upper-right corner and set the same VPC, vSwitch, and security group.
+For more information, see Configure network access.
+If you use Hologres, configure the same VPC information.

 2.2 Get service information

-After you deploy the EasyRec model service, go to the Elastic Algorithm Service (EAS) page.
-In the Service Method column, find the service that you want to call and click Invocation Method to view its endpoint and token information.
+After deploying the service, go to the Elastic Algorithm Service (EAS) page.
+In the Service Method column, find the target service and click Invocation Method to view endpoint and token information.

 With FG: fg_mode=normal or tf